Laki Pingvini: Formation, prominence, breakup (1979-1989)

 The band was formed in 1979 and had their first public appearance on November 29 (celebrated in SFR Yugoslavia as the Republic Day), at a punk costume party held at the Pinki club in Zemun.
-At the time, the band had four vocalists and no regular lineup, but as time passed, the lineup featuring Đorđe Dragojlović (vocals), Časlav Stanković (guitar), Srđan Đurić (bass guitar), Aleksandar Rodić (keyboards, formerly of the bands Kako and Piloti) and Milan Bubalo (drums, formerly of Beograd) became the default one.
+At the time, the band had four vocalists and no regular lineup, but as time passed, a steady lineup was formed featuring Đorđe Dragojlović (vocals), Časlav Stanković (guitar), Srđan Đurić (bass guitar), Aleksandar Rodić (keyboards, formerly of the bands Kako and Piloti) and Milan Bubalo (drums, formerly of Beograd).

-The band started working more consistently in September 1982, and in the following summer released their debut EP, Šizika (Crazy Girl).
+The band started working more consistently in September 1982, and in the following summer released their debut release, the EP, Šizika (Crazy Girl).
 The EP, beside the title track, featured two more tracks, "Devojka iz svemira" ("A Girl from Outer Space") and "Možda, možda" ("Maybe, Maybe"), and was produced by Saša Habić.
 The title track and "Možda, možda" would become the band's first hits.
 A demo version of the song "Možda, možda" also appeared on the prominent Ventilator 202 Demo Top 10 compilation.

 In 1984, the band released their debut album, Muzika za mlade (Music for the Young Ones), produced by Slobodan Marković.
-The album brought hits "Ne, nisam tvoj heroj" ("No, I'm Not Your Hero"), which was a cover of John Paul Young's song "Yesterday's Hero", and "Moja devojka" ("My Girlfriend").
+The album brought the hits "Ne, nisam tvoj heroj" ("No, I'm Not Your Hero"), which was a cover of John Paul Young's song "Yesterday's Hero", and "Moja devojka" ("My Girlfriend").
 The track "Baby" featured sampled accordion and car engine sounds, and the whole album featured an analog drum machine.
 Having released the album, the band performed at the Split Music Festival with the song "Ja sam mornar" ("I'm a Sailor") and a cover version of Paul Anka's "Love Me Warm and Tender", with lyrics in Serbo-Croatian and entitled "Voli me" ("Love Me"), which appeared on the festival's official album Split '84.

-The following album, Striptiz (Striptease), released in 1985, featured the hit "Blago morskih dubina" ("Treasure of the Sea-Depths"), but the public did not show much interest for the rest of the album.
-The song also appeared as the B-side of the "Cry, Baby, Cry" single, released during the same year.
+The following album, Striptiz (Striptease), was released in 1985.
+It featured the song "Čarobnjaci" ("Wizzards"), composed by Zoran Simjanović and featuring lyrics written by writer Milan Oklopčić, originally recorded for the TV series Ne tako davno (Not So Long Ago).
+The album brought the hit "Blago morskih dubina" ("Treasure of the Sea-Depths"), but the public did not show much interest for the rest of the album.
+"Blago morskih dubina" also appeared as the B-side of the "Cry, Baby, Cry" single, released during the same year.
 After the album release, the band ended their activity, and vocalist Đorđe Dragojlović started a short-lasting solo career under the alias Super Đoka.
-He appeared at the MESAM festival in 1986 with the song "Pokreni me" ("Start Me Up"), the song appearing on the festival album MESAM 1986.
+He appeared at the MESAM festival in 1986 with the song "Pokreni me" ("Start Me Up"), the song appearing on the festival album MESAM – Pop Festival 86..
+In 1988, he took part in the recording of the TV rock operette Kreatori i kreature (Creators and Creatures).
+The operette was composed by Vladimir Milačić, directed by Milutin Petrović and featured, beside Dragojlović, Massimo Savić, Dejan Cukić, Snežana Jandrlić, Bora Đorđević, Goran Čavajda "Čavke", Zana Nimani, and Amila Sulejmanović.